inventage/keycloak-password-hashprovider-extension/README.md

 ## What is it good for?

-The `Keycloak Hashprovider` extension enables Keycloak to support other password hashing algorithm than the built-in [PBKDF2](https://www.keycloak.org/docs/21.1.2/server_admin/#password-policy-types).
+The `Keycloak Password Hashprovider` extension enables Keycloak to support other password hashing algorithm than the built-in [PBKDF2](https://www.keycloak.org/docs/21.1.2/server_admin/#password-policy-types).

 Currently, we support